authelia/authelia/docs/security/measures.md

 ## Container privilege de-escalation

 Authelia will run as root by default, there are two options to run as a non-root user.
-The first option is to use the docker `--user` option on the command line or in docker-compose.
+The first option is to use the Docker `--user` option on the command line or in docker-compose.
 The second option is to use the `PUID` and `PGID` environment variables.
-An added benefit of using the environment variables is the mounted volumes owner will automatically be changed for you.
+An added benefit of using the environment variables is the mounted volumes ownership will automatically be changed for you.

 ### Docker user option

-With the docker `--user` option, docker will ensure Authelia is running as the user id and group id you specify.
+With the Docker `--user` option, Docker will ensure Authelia is running as the user id and group id you specify.
 In order to use this option, you will need to mount the `/config` volume to a directory on the host and set the owner and group of that directory to the same user you supplied to docker.
-NOTE: running Authelia with `--user` without mounting a volume to `/config` or incorrectly setting the host system's directory owner will cause Authelia to exit immediately.
+Running Authelia with `--user` without mounting a volume to `/config` or incorrectly setting the host systems directory owner will cause Authelia to exit immediately.
 The docker `--user` option will take precedence over the environment variables.

-On the command line, you would create your Authelia data directory, change the owner to your non-root user and run Authelia with `--user` set:
+On the command line, you would create your Authelia data directory, change ownership to your non-root user and run Authelia with `--user` set:
 ```
 mkdir /authelia